marcinduma/LABDCN-2542/docs/infra-config.md

 <img src="https://raw.githubusercontent.com/marcinduma/LABDCN-2542/master/images/image34.png" width = 800>

+General Settings section is divided to four different tabs.
+Each of tab is important to fill with correct data.
+IPN devices and External devices tabs contains information about IPN onprem as well as Cloud Cat8k devices respectively.
+Those informations are then used to creation of configuration to be deployed on onprem IPN devices and Cat8kv.
+At last tab - IPSec Tunnel Subnet pools, contains details about Site to Site connection types.

 Go to tab **"IPSec Tunnel Subnet Pools"**, to specify your IPSec details for securing communication across public Internet.

 <img src="https://raw.githubusercontent.com/marcinduma/LABDCN-2542/master/images/image40.png" width = 800>